rfo909/CFT/README.md

 ```
 $ Grep(Input("Enter search term").get)
+    :
 $ /GetGrep

 $ GetGrep =grep JavaFiles->f grep.file(f)->line report(line.file.name, line.lineNumber, line)
+    :
 $ /Search
 ```

+After entering any code line, such as the first one above, it gets executed before you can make the code line into a function.

 The Grep() function is a global function which may take a search string as parameter.
 Here we read this from the user, using the global Input() function.
 The Grep() function then